IQRM: real-time adaptive RFI masking for radio transient and pulsar searches: Tests on single pulse searches with the Lovell telescope

-It is worth discussing briefly two experimental outcomes that significantly deviate from the average in Table \ref{tab:sps_candidate_counts}.
-Firstly, the exceptionally large decrease of 96\% in negative candidates in the PSR B0531$+$21 observation; closer inspection of the data showed that in this case, most candidates produced in the static mask run are caused by the RFI source occupying the 1450$-$1470 MHz frequency range, which manifests itself as a square wave with a period usually equal to two time samples.
+It is also worth discussing briefly two experimental outcomes that significantly deviate from the average in Table \ref{tab:sps_candidate_counts}.
+Firstly, the larger than average increase in genuine pulse detections for PSR B0611$+$22 is worth mentioning.
+We attribute it to the fact that, during this observation, the vast majority of pulses from the source had signal-to-noise ratios (SNRs) concentrated near the threshold of the search code, which was set to 6.
+In this regime, the consistent increase in SNR provided by the use of IQRM pushed dozens of pulses just above the detection threshold.
+Secondly, the exceptionally large decrease of 96\% in negative candidates in the PSR B0531$+$21 observation; closer inspection of the data showed that in this case, most candidates produced in the static mask run are caused by the RFI source occupying the 1450$-$1470 MHz frequency range, which manifests itself as a square wave with a period usually equal to two time samples.
 This interference source was active in other observations, for example in the PSR B0611$+$22 one, which can be seen in Fig. \ref{fig:jodrell_before_after}, where it did not cause a significant portion of the spurious candidates; however, it was unsually bright during the PSR B0531$+$21 observation, and the fact that the incriminated frequency band is \textit{not} part of the static channel mask had a significant impact.
 In contrast, IQRM nearly always masked this portion of the spectrum.
-Secondly, the larger than average increase in genuine pulse detections for PSR B0611$+$22 is worth mentioning.
-We attribute it to the fact that, during this observation, the vast majority of pulses from the source had signal-to-noise ratios (SNRs) concentrated near the threshold of the search code, which was set to 6.
-In this regime, the consistent increase in SNR provided by the use of IQRM pushed dozens of pulses just above said threshold.

-From the above results it is apparent that replacing the commonly-used Lovell static channel mask by IQRM is clearly beneficial and that there is no trade-off in doing so: for every test source, less negative candidates are reported by the search code and more importantly, a significantly larger number of genuine pulses are found.
-There is overall a threefold decrease in the negative candidate rate and a nearly threefold increase in the number of astrophysical events detected.